 This association is made up of 130 organisations in 30 countries on the 5 continents who organises language studies abroad in accordance with the ALTO quality charter.

 This label is the result of the amalgamation of two of the most important quality control organisations, ARELS and BASELT.
 The conditions for membership are the following: teaching of a high level, qualified teachers, in-depth programmes, families chosen with care, students of various origins.

 (The World Youth Student & Educational Travel Confederation)

 This organisation was founded in 2006 following the amalgamation of two of the most important international federations for professionals working in the domain of youth travels, the FIYTO (Federation of International Youth Travel Organisations) and the ISTC (International Student Travel Confederation).
 This organisation counts more than 500 members in 118 countries

 (The European Association for Quality Language Services)

-This Pan-European association brings together all providers of language teaching with the aim of assuring the quality of their services.
+This Pan-European association brings together many providers of language teaching with the aim of assuring the quality of their services.

 (Fachverband Deutsch als Fremdsprache)

 This national organisation guarantees the quality of teaching staff and content of courses in German as a foreign language given by the schools and universities of the country.

 Maltese federation of English teaching organisations which only accepts members under strict conditions.